austinhunt818/CS361_P2/README.md

 were in the NFA class's accept, eclosure, and maxCopies methods.
 For this project, Carson did a first pass implementation of these, while I set up most of the other stuff and debugged them.
 While debugging, I ran into an issue in multiple tests where any kind of trace would seemingly stop early.
 After some debugging, I found that some of the state objects that were being returned and passed did not have transitions.
 Eventually, I realized that the issue was that the states that were given as the transition states of a given origin state were not actually instances of the other states of the machine, but just represented them by name.
-This was due to how the tester creates the NFA
+This was due to how I was adding a transition.
+I fixed this by adding the instance of the machine's states rather than a new state object to the transitions set.
+Overall, this was a challenging and fun project.

 ### Carson